 When we recognized the unique nature of this category of non-ordinary states of consciousness, we found it difficult to believe that contemporary psychiatry does not have a specific category and term for these theoretically and practically important experiences.
 Because we felt strongly that they deserve to be distinguished from altered states of consciousness and not be seen as manifestations of serious mental diseases, we started referring to them as holotropic (Grof 1992).
-This composite word means literally "oriented toward wholeness" or "moving toward wholeness" (from the Greek holos = whole and trepein = moving toward or in the direction of something).
-The word holotropic is a neologism, but it is related to a commonly used term heliotropic-the property of plants to always turn in the direction of the sun.
+This composite word means literally "oriented toward wholeness" or "moving toward wholeness" (from the Greek holas = whole and trepein = moving toward wholeness" (from the Greek holas = whole and trepein = moving toward but it is related to a commonly used term heliotropic-the property of plants to always turn in the direction of the sun.

-The name holotropic suggests something that might come as a surprise to an average Westerner-that in our everyday state of consciousness we identify with only a small fraction of who we really are and do not experience the full extent of our being.
-Holotropic states of consciousness have the potential to help us recognize that we are not "skin-encapsulated egos"-as British philosopher and writer Alan Watts called it-and that, in the last analysis, we are commensurate with the cosmic creative principle itself.
-Or that-using the statement by Pierre Teilhard de Chardin, French paleontologist and philosopher-"we are not human beings having spiritual experiences, we are spiritual beings having human experiences" (Teilhard de Chardin 1975).
+The name holdrapic suggests something that might come as a surprise to an average Westerner-that in our everyday state of consciousness we identify with only a small fraction of who we really are and do not experience the full extent of our being.
+Holotopic states of consciousness have the potential to help us recognize that we are not 'skin-encapsulated gos'-as British philosopher and witter Alan Watts called It-and that, in the last analysis, we are commensurate with the cosmic creative principle iself.
+Or that-using the statement by Pierre Teilhard de Chardin, French paleontologist and philosopher-'we are not human beings having spiritual experiences, we are spiritual beings having human experiences' (Teilhard de Chardin 1975).

 This astonishing idea is not new.
-In the ancient Indian Upanishads, the answer to the question "Who am I?" is "Tat tvam asi."
-This succinct Sanskrit sentence means literally: "Thou art That," or "You are Godhead."
-It suggests that we are not namarupa-name and form (bodylego), but that our deepest identity is with a divine spark in our innermost being (Amnan) that is ultimately identical with the supreme universal principle (Brahman).
+In the ancient Indian Upanishads, the answer to the question "Who am I?" is "1at tvam asi."
+This succinct Sanskrit sentence means literally: "hou art That," or "You are Godhead'.
+It suggests that we are not namariyag-name and form (body/ego), but that our deepest identity is with a divine spark in our innermost being (Arman).
 And Hinduism is not the only religion that has made this discovery.
 The revelation concerning the identity of the individual with the divine is the ultimate secret that lies at the mystical core of all great spiritual traditions.
 The name for this principle could thus be the Tao, Buddha, Cosmic Christ, Allah, Great Spirit, Sila, and many others.
-Holotropic experiences have the potential to help us discover our true identity and our cosmic status (Grof 1998).
+Holotopic experiences have the potential to help us discover our true identity and our cosmic status (Grof 1998).

-Psychedelic research and the development of intensive experiential techniques of psychotherapy moved holotropic states from the world of healers of preliterate cultures into modern psychiatry and psychotherapy.
+Psychedelic research and the development of intensive experiential techniques of psychotherapy moved holotropic states from the world of healers of preliterate cultures into modem psychotherapy.
 Therapists who were open to these approaches and used them in their practice were able to confirm the extraordinary healing potential of holotropic states and discovered their value as goldmines of revolutionary new information about consciousness, the human psyche, and the nature of reality.
 However, since the very beginning, the mainstream academic community has shown a strong resistance to these radical innovations and has not accepted them either as treatment modalities or as a source of critical conceptual challenges.